open-mmlab/mmcv/CONTRIBUTING.md

 Or refer to [this repo](https://github.com/innerlee/setup) and take [`zzruby.sh`](https://github.com/innerlee/setup/blob/master/zzruby.sh) according its instruction.

-For Windows OS, find a proper [ruby installer](https://rubyinstaller.org/downloads/) and install, remember to tick 'add to the path' before you click 'finish' button.

 After this on every commit check code linters and formatter will be enforced.

 >Before you create a PR, make sure that your code lints and is formatted by yapf.